 Some companies now market pulse oximeters to parents of young infants.
-These devices promise peace of mind to parents concerned about sudden infant death syndrome (SIDS) and sleeping accidents, but no research supports the claim that they can prevent SIDS or accidents.
+These devices promise peace of mind to parents concerned about sudden infant death syndrome (SIDS) and sleeping accidents, but

 Pulse oximetry devices are noninvasive and carry no serious risks.
 Some people experience minor irritation, including skin redness and sensitivity.

 If fitted very tightly and used for a prolonged period, pulse oximeters can cut off oxygen from surrounding vessels.
 Anyone who experiences numbness, tingling, or changes in skin color should promptly notify a doctor.